-From the internet to television, from music to video games, much of our waking lives is dominated by consuming, talking about and using the media.
+From the internet to television, music to video games, much of our waking lives are dominated by consuming, talking about and using the media.
 This course seeks to broaden and deepen your understanding of the media and the role that it plays in society.
-During the course there will be analysis of examples of a range of media texts, from music videos to video games.
-You will use the internet for research and take part in small group and whole class discussions, note-taking and essay writing.
-In your own time, you will be expected to broaden your research into specific areas related to the units you are studying.
-Much of the time will be spent working with others in both making and researching media products, so the course is very ‘hands-on’.
+During the course, there will be an analysis of examples of a range of media texts, from music videos to video games.
+Much of the time will be spent working with others in both making and researching media products

 You will learn how to shoot and edit video.
 You will work on projects in both groups and individually, creating an original print and video media using professional editing programs.

-For the examinations, you will explore a wide range of media, including advertising, magazines, music videos, video games and film.
-You will not only explore how media is constructed, but also how audiences interact with the media.
+You will explore a wide range of media, including advertising, magazines, music videos, video games and film.
+You will not only explore how media is constructed but also how audiences interact with the media.
 You will learn how producers target audiences and market texts, as well as the various theories and concepts that shape modern media.

 Is it for me?